Dootmaan/PFSeg-Full/README.md

 After one training session, it is extremely recommended to reload the weights and lower the lr for another training session.
 This can be viewed as manul lr_scheduler.

 # Improved Patch-Free 3D Medical Image Segmentation
-Code for our extended journal paper based on *Patch-Free 3D Medical Image Segmentation Driven by Super-Resolution Technique and Self-Supervised Guidance*.
+Code for our extended journal paper based on *Super-Resolution Based Patch-Free 3D Image Segmentation with High-Frequency Guidance*.

 ---